giulnicole/MSNeuroLab/README.md

 # MSNeuroLab
-Repository of statistical analysis
+Repository of statistical analyses

 ### Description
 MSNeuroLab provides a comprehensive set of tools for statistical analysis of neuroscience data, with a particular focus on clinical and imaging-derived datasets such as MRI, PET, and derived biomarkers.

-The package streamlines common analytical workflows, from preprocessing and exploratory data analysis to advanced modeling and predictive analytics.
-It is designed for researchers who want to efficiently perform robust statistical analyses while maintaining reproducibility and visualization-ready outputs.
+### Methodologies
+- Pre-Post (delta change analysis, test pre-post, analysis of covariance)
+- Correlation (workflow for correlation matriz and heatmap)
+- Models (linear model, logistic model)

-### Sections
+### R

-- Exploratory Data Analysis (EDA)

-- Group comparisons and visualization of distributions.

-- Pre-Post / Delta Analysis

-- Analysis of covariance

-- Partial Least Squares Discriminant Analysis
+Built-in functions for some statistical checks, exploratory analysis and predictive modeling

 ### Plots
 Boxplots, violin plots, density plots, and histograms for continuous and categorical variables.

-Regression Models

-Linear models for continuous outcomes with covariates (age, sex, disease type).

-Logistic regression for binary outcomes (e.g., progression, presence/absence of lesion).

-Diagnostic checks for normality, homoscedasticity, and influential points.